Rocktober Blood

-Rocktober Blood is a 1984 horror film, directed by Beverly Sebastian and starring Tray Loren, Donna Scoggins and Cana Cockrell.
-It features the band Sorcery as actors and on the soundtrack.
+Rocktober Blood is a 1984 horror film directed by Beverly Sebastian, starring Tray Loren, Donna Scoggins, and Cana Cockrell.

+The film also stars the Los Angeles rock band Sorcery, as well as musician Nigel Benjamim, as actors and on the soundtrack.

+The film was co-written by the late Ferd Sebastian, who died in March 2022.

+Tray Loren, aka Tracy Sebastian, appeared in other Sebastian productions, such as 'Gator Bait, Flash and the Firecat, and On the Air Live with Captain Midnight.

 Plot

 The film opens in a recording studio, where singer Billy "Eye" Harper is in a session working on a few tracks with his band and his girlfriend Lynn Starling, also a backup singer.
 After he finishes the recording, Billy and the rest of the band leave.
 Despite trying to record her own vocal tracks, Lynn is left to go to the jacuzzi upstairs, after refusing Kevin the recording engineer's offer to join her.

 Meanwhile, Billy returns to the studio, where he finds only Kevin and Mary, Kevin's assistant.
 In an enigmatic move, Billy kills Kevin by slitting his throat and impales Mary on a wall-mounted coat peg.
 When Lynn returns, she finds Billy smoking some drugs at the recording studio's control panel.
 Lynn is unaware that Billy has just killed both Kevin and Mary while she was gone.
 Once Lynn finds out, she is saved by some security guards.